6 surprising things your eyes reveal about your health

 If you notice any of these yourself, call your doctor right away.
 It could mean you have an aneurysm or other serious condition that could be deadly.*

-If your eye doctor sees any of these worrying changes, they may suggest seeing a specialist, Dr. Iwach says.
+If your eye doctor sees any of these worrying changes, they may send you to a specialist, Dr. Iwach says.
 For instance, an internist, a neurologist or a rheumatologist.

 When you take charge of your eye health, you can take charge of your health overall.
 So go ahead and schedule your exam today.